ernstlab/GECSI/README.md

 # How do I train my own model? #

-Follow the steps below for a typical setting of the training and application procedure.
-Detailed manual for GECSI could be found at [link to pdf file] or by checking `./GECSI.sh -h`.
+Follow the steps below for a standard setting of the training and application procedure.
+Check `./GECSI.sh -h` for more configuration options.

 ## Step 1: Prepare data ##